albanleandri/hugo-casse-pere/README.md

 In addition, Kashpair features additional features:

-* Added the Whatsapp & LinkedIn share buttons to the floating header
+* Added the Whatsapp, LinkedIn and Email share buttons to the floating header
 * Added support for Google Tag Manager
-* Added ability to toggle on/off the search feature
+* Added ability to toggle on/off the search feature, logo footer, author signature in posts
 * Show post description in list instead of full untruncated content